graalvm/workshops/vscode-tools-for-micronaut/README.md

 * [Tools for Micronaut Extension for VS Code.](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut-tools)
 * [Launch for Micronaut Extension for VS Code.](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut)

+## Completed Project

+The code for the completed project can be found in the directory: `vscode-tools-for-micronaut/demo`.
+It is recommended to follow along with the lab, but if you get stuck at any point the code is available to you.

 ## 1 - Install the Tools for Micronaut Extension

 For this lab you will need to install the following two extensions into VS Code: